 - Use the manufacturer’s instructions to set the outriggers before raising the platform.

 - Use spreader plates when needed because of the ground conditions.
-They should be made of a material that gives a good grip to both the spreader foot and ground.
+They should be made of a material that gives a good grip to both the spreader foot and the ground.

 - When setting up a MEWP on-ramp using outriggers, extreme caution is required to prevent slipping down the ramp.
 Do not set up the outriggers’ footplates on a slope.